wellyshen/react-cool-img/README.md

 > 🧪 This package is under testing, API might be changed rapidly.
 Please note any changes via [release](https://github.com/wellyshen/react-cool-img/releases).
-I'll provide full document as soon as possible.
+Full document will be provided as soon as possible.

 # React Cool Img